algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Functional.md

 ```
 ## D. Plot and story progression

-we did not plan to develop our story during the game, we only wanted to give a background story to the game.
+We did not plan to develop our story during the game, we only wanted to give a background story to the game.

 ## E. Ending